NnamdiOdozi/policy_pulse_app_g_adk/README.md

 To get started with this repository:

 1. Clone the repository in your IDE.
-2. Set up a Python environment (_Note: if you don't have `uv` installed, install it using `pip install uv` - I highly recommend this tool_):
+2. Set up a Python virtual environment (_Note: if you don't have `uv` installed, install it using `pip install uv` - I highly recommend this tool_):

     ```shell
     uv venv
+    source .venv/bin/activate
     ```

     or